cclambie/citizens-assembly-political-party/README.md

-# Citizens Assembly Poltical Party
+# Citizens Assembly Political Party
 A repo for the ideas on how a political party might operate if one was created to allow for community independents to work together on issues, whilst representing the views of all people.

 ## Collaborate